Kathy McCormack: Playing career

 At the 1995 Canadian championships, McCormack played with the New Brunswick provincial team and won a silver medal.
 The following year, she would win a bronze medal at the Canadian championships.
 In 1996, she joined the Maritimes Sports Blades.
 One of her teammates was future Olympian Stacy Wilson.

 In 1999 she moved to Oakville, Ontario to skate with the Oakville Ice of the National Women's Hockey League.
 On November 27, 2009, McCormack carried the Olympic torch through her hometown of Blackville, New Brunswick in preparation for the 2010 Winter Olympics in Vancouver.
-Kathy plays recreational hockey for the Leaside Wildcats.
+She plays recreational hockey for the Leaside Wildcats.